Ⅴ. The Judicial Process

 - Evidentiary Standard and Prior Acts: A preponderance of the evidence is the standard on which the Court’s convictions shall be based.
 Information regarding acts of prior misconduct shall not be received as evidence of guilt but may be considered by the Court in determining the punishment to be assessed.

-- Recordation: On its own motion, or at the request of the accused, the Court may cause a trial (but not the Court's deliberations) to be taped or otherwise recorded.
+- Recordation: On its own motion, or at the request of the accused, the Court may cause a trial (but not the Court’s deliberations) to be taped or otherwise recorded.
+These recordings may be transcribed or otherwise used by appellate bodies but no other party.

 - Required Vote for Conviction, Punishment: Of the Court members sitting in a particular case, a minimum of all but one must vote in favor for there to be a conviction.
 The punishment shall be determined by simple majority vote.